kkastinger/esp32c3-scd41-co2-pocket-monitor/README.md

 ## ⚙️ Setup & Configuration

 > ⚠️ **WARNING FOR FIRST-TIME STARTUP:**
-> The **Sensirion SCD41 Sensor Module** features an intelligent built-in automatic self-calibration algorithm. **When powering on this sensor for the very first time, you MUST take the device outside into the fresh open air for at least 5–10 minutes!** The sensor requires exposure to clean outdoor air to properly set its internal baseline calibration.
+> The **Sensirion SCD41** features an intelligent built-in automatic self-calibration algorithm. **When powering on this sensor for the very first time, you MUST take the device outside into the fresh open air for at least 5–10 minutes!** The sensor requires exposure to clean outdoor air to properly set its internal baseline calibration.
 Skipping this step will result in inaccurate readings on monitor.

 1. **Baud Rate:** Ensure your *Serial Monitor* is set to **115200 baud** to read live telemetry logs correctly.
 2. **First Read Calibration:** The SCD41 sensor takes a brief moment to initialize properly.
 The code includes a short delay sequence on startup to ensure accurate initial readings rather than generic zeros.